TN 83 (05-24)

 • a court.

-A representative payee must have legal authority to establish a trust or transfer funds into a trust for the disabled individual.
-If a representative payee attempts to establish a trust account with the assets of a disabled individual without the legal right or authority to act with respect to the assets of that individual, this will generally result in an invalid trust under state law.
+The person or entity establishing the trust with the assets of the legally competent, disabled individual or transferring the assets of the individual to the trust must have legal authority to act with respect to the assets of the individual.
+Attempting to establish a trust with the assets of another individual without proper legal authority to act with respect to the assets of that individual will generally result in an invalid trust under State law.

 7. Court-established trusts

 In the case of a trust account established through the actions of a court, the creation of the trust account must be required by a court order for the exception in section 1917(d)(4)(C) of the Act to apply.
-That is, the pooled trust exception can be met when courts approve petitions and establish trust accounts by court order, so long as the execution of the trust account joinder agreement and funding of the trust have not been completed before the order is issued by the court.
+That is, the pooled trust exception can be met when courts approve petitions and establish trust accounts by court order, so long as the execution of the trust account joinder agreement or creation of the trust account have not been completed before the order is issued by the court.
 Court approval of an already executed pooled trust account joinder agreement is not sufficient for the trust account to qualify for the exception.
 The court must specifically either establish the trust account or order the establishment of the trust account.

 a.
 Example of a court ordering establishment of a trust account